olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 The MPI tasks are going to write to a file named "output.h5", which contains a dataset called "test" that is of size 42 (assigned to the "dset" variable in Python).
 Each MPI task is going to assign their rank value to the "dset" array in Python, so we should end up with a dataset that contains 0-41 in ascending order.

-Time to execute "hdf5_parallel.py":
+Time to execute "hdf5_parallel.py" by submitting "submit_h5py.lsf" to the batch queue:

 ```
-$ jsrun -n1 -r1 -a42 -c42 python3 hdf5_parallel.py

-42 MPI ranks have finished writing!
+$ bsub -L $SHELL submit_h5py.lsf
 ```

-Provided there are no errors, you should see the above output and there should be a new file called "output.h5" in your directory.
+Provided there are no errors, you should see "42 MPI ranks have finished writing!" in the `h5py.<JOB_ID>.out` output file, and there should be a new file called "output.h5" in your directory.
 To see explicitly that the MPI tasks did their job, you can use the `h5dump` command to view the dataset named "test" in output.h5:

 ```